Updated: Jul 9

 The man is then asked the same series of questions and answers in like manner.

-The man and the woman are about to freely declare before God, formally, publicly, and legally a lifelong choice that will alter their lives in every aspect; therefore the Prayer Book admonishes that that choice be made through wise counsel, with deep respect for all that it entails, and with full understanding of God's purposes for marriage.
+The man and the woman both freely declare before God, formally, publicly, and legally a lifelong choice that will alter their lives in every aspect.
+With this in mind, the Prayer Book admonishes that such a choice be made through wise counsel, with deep respect for all that it entails, and with full understanding of God's purposes for marriage.

 So why has this been on my mind?